Civil Engineering in Nampa, Idaho.

 - Is fire station response time really a denial risk in Nampa?

 - Yes — and it became significantly more prominent in early 2026.
-Two applications were denied or affected by fire station concerns in Q1 2026.
+Multiple applications have been denied or materially affected by fire-station concerns.
 Get a formal letter from Nampa-Caldwell Fire Protection District before filing.
-See the Fire Station Risk callout above.
+See the Fire Station Risk callout above; specifics on response-time thresholds and impact-fee benchmarks are shared on intelligence calls.

 - What does the Nampa 2040 Comprehensive Plan mean for my project?